derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 - Wikipedia Articles (on Map)
 - Weather Observations (on Map)
 - Cities (with Population and Wikipedia Article, on Map)

+To do - register with a Tile Provider (e.g. ESRI).

 ## Technologies